Supporters: Two wolves Sable.

 Bearer: Rica II, Nick Allen.

-Between, Proper, Pointed, Armed, Azure, Boa, Wreath, Charged, Upon (wreath), Crest, Crown, Crown of Baron, Party per fess, Created, Cross, Outlined in sable, Dexter, Doubled, Two, The eyes, Coat of arms, Sword, The fangs, Scroll, Diminished bordure, Personal, Gules, Leaved, Illuminated, Interpreted, Mantling, Langued, Motto, Latin language, Letter, Lion, Semi-circular, Or, Fimbriated, Argent, Rampant, Sable, Issuant, Sinister, Supporter (animal), Supporter, Freehand, One and Helm.
+Between, Addorsed, Proper, Pointed, Armed, Azure, Boa, Wreath, Charged, Catalogue, Upon (wreath), Crest, Crown, Crown of Baron, Party per fess, Created, Cross, Outlined in sable, Dexter, Doubled, Heraldic document, Two, The eyes, Coat of arms, Sword, The fangs, Scroll, Diminished bordure, Personal, Gules, Leaved, Illuminated, Interpreted, Mantling, Langued, Motto, Latin language, Lion, Semi-circular, Or, Argent, Rampant, Sable, Sinister, Supporter (animal), Supporter, Crest and mantling, One and Helm.

 Dr. Antonio Salmerón y Cabañas,